eicherjc/BigPyD/README.md

 ### GetSession

 This module allows you to create your session with BigID.
-It contains just one method, being the `getSession()` method.
+It contains just two methods, being the `getSession()` and `getSessionRT()` methods. `getSessionRT()` allows you to supply a refresh token instead of basic auth.

 `BigPyD.getSession()` requires three parameters: the URL to the BigID application server, the username, and the password.
 The ssl parameter is optional and defaults to false.